YOUR QUESTIONS ANSWERED

 Cleated soles are most suitable for general use on sand, mud, shingle etc.

 Our unique Combination Sole incorporates a Felt-Sole and Deep Cleated Heel.
 The heavy duty heel digs in on wet grass or muddy banks, whilst the Felt-sole gives unsurpassed grip in the fastest of rivers.
 Trials have shown that there is no loss of grip in the river by not having a felt-heel, because if you are unsure of your footing, you naturally transfer the weight to the balls of your feet, so your toes can flex to give you balance - this is where you need the grip.
+(Felt soles today offder great grip generally but are not permitted everywhere due to risks of biosecurityand and not permitted at all in New Zealand.)

 For conditions where studs can be an advantage, we have a number of options: Full Felt-Soles with studded heels or our amazing "Spike-Sole" on the new Granite and Prestige Waders.